IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 The application uses two operators because it is good practice in Streams to **keep operators simple by performing one task per operator**.
 Separating the tasks improves performance because while one operator is performing the detection, the sink operator can spend time writing to the target system.

-Learn about operator granularity and other [Streams best practices in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.dev.doc/doc/str_opgran.html).
+Learn about operator granularity and other [Streams best practices in the documentation](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.dev.doc/doc/str_opgran.html).